-- Emotional being unfriendly, excluding, tormenting (e.g. hiding possessions, threatening gestures, anonymous hate mail e.g. by mobile phone text messaging or e-mail) - Physical pushing, kicking, hitting, punching or any use of violence - Verbal name-calling, sarcasm, spreading rumours, teasing - Cyber through mis-use of social websites, mobile telephones, text messages, photographs and email - Sexual unwanted physical contact or sexually suggestive and/or abusive comments - Homophobic because of, or focussing on the issue of sexuality - Disability because of, or focussing on a person's disability or learning difficulty - Racial taunts, graffiti, gestures which focus on a person's race, religion or culture.
+• Emotional being unfriendly, excluding, formenting (e.g. hiding possessions, threatening gestures, anonymous hate mail e.g. by mobile phone text messaging or e-mail) • Physical pushing, kicking, hitting, punching or any use of violence • Verbal name-calling, sarcasm, spreading rumours, teasing • Cyber by mis-use of social websites, mobile telephones, text messages, photographs a and email (see Section C which is specific to cyberbullying) • Sexual unwanted physical contact or sexually suggestive and/or abusive comments • Homophobic because of, or focussing on the issue of sexuality • Disability because of, or focussing on a person's disability, learning difficulty or special educational need • Racial taunts, graffiti, gestures which focus on a person's race, religion or culture.